Our Terms & Conditions

 17.7 Supply of Money to Financed Partners.

 Illustrate offers trade finance to selected and approved Partnered Vendors who need working capital to launch their shop.
-For the supply of investment Illustrate receives 75% of net revenue excluding VAT from the venture.
+For the supply of money Illustrate's credit provider receives 50% of gross profit on account, this interest is then included into the net revenue calculation that Illustrate charges at 25% excluding VAT from the venture.

 17.8 Withdrawing Revenues